skosachiov/wanna-debian/docs/predose/index.md

 Fix myrepo with trixie:

-`echo "" | backport.sh --checkall broken-before trixie myrepo`
+`echo "" | backport --checkall broken-before trixie myrepo`

 By default the backport script runs dose3 build dependencies check with the `--checkonly` option, to change the behavior here we use --checkall.